BroncoSpace-Lab/scales-hardware/peripheral_board/README.md

 ## 5-port Ethernet Switch
 [JLC Link](https://jlcpcb.com/partdetail/MicrochipTech-KSZ8795CLXIC/C69416) to the Microchip 5-Port Ethernet Switch.

-Found the dev board online and have been modifying it to a minimum configuration.
+Found the dev board online which is only being resold by other 3rd venders.
+Will be using the strap in mode of the chip to be just a 4 port etherenet switch.

-Need to find a reseller version of the board.
+## How to used the board
+*Put more info about use of the board*